matinfirooz/Zipf-s-Law-and-Benford-s-Law-in-Text-Processing/README.md

 - Detect **fraud and anomalies** in financial reports (Benford’s Law applications)
 - Analyze **networks and social graphs** for natural distribution patterns

-## **Contributing**
-Contributions are welcome!
-Feel free to fork this repository, make improvements, and submit a pull request.

 ## **Acknowledgments**
 Special thanks to the mathematical and data science community for inspiring this project!